virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 ## Training Neural Networks Effectively

-The Deep Learning field, even if rapidly developing and giving awesome results, often lacks theoretical understanding of the phenomenon that happen under the hood (especially during training).
+The Deep Learning field, even if rapidly developing and giving awesome results, often lacks a theoretical understanding of the phenomenon that happens under the hood (especially during training).

-There are some efforts about understanding the effect of hyperparameters (like the number of neurons per layer, the number of layers, etc..) but unluckily a big number of concepts in Deep Learning are still somewhat a [_magical black-box_](https://towardsdatascience.com/the-black-box-metaphor-in-machine-learning-4e57a3a1d2b0) that we didn't cracked yet.
+There are some efforts about understanding the effect of hyperparameters (like the number of neurons per layer, the number of layers, etc..) but unluckily a big number of concepts in Deep Learning are still somewhat a [_magical black-box_](https://towardsdatascience.com/the-black-box-metaphor-in-machine-learning-4e57a3a1d2b0) that we didn't crack yet.

 Some useful papers in understanding Deep Learning theory are listed at the end of this guide.